Letchworth State Park comprises 14,350 linear acres along the Genesee River. The park offers a diverse experience for all visitors.

 The Glen Iris is the former home of William Pryor Letchworth.
 It is a seasonal inn, open roughly mid-April through October.
 They offer both dining and accommodations.
 Someday I’d love to spend the night here, listening to Middle Falls roaring right outside.

 The Lower Falls are the least accessible of Letchworth State Park’s 3 major waterfalls.
+The 2 trails that lead directly to the falls are all stairs and connect at the footbridge.

 The Lower Falls Trail